A hash is data structure that stores one or more key/value pairs. Variables whose names begin with % are hashes, also called associative arrays.

 print("The best book of Hemingway is '" . $authors_books{'Ernest Hemingway'} . "'\n");

-print("@authors_books{'Scott Fitzgerald', 'John Steinbeck'}");Notice the use of @# output: The Great Gatsby The Grapes of Wrath
+print("@authors_books{'Scott Fitzgerald', 'John Steinbeck'}");# output: The Great Gatsby The Grapes of Wrath

 print("Keys of the hash %authors_books are: @keys\n");